Introduction

 The smaller of the two batteries is known as the ‘Golden Battery’.
 Sadly It’s not actually made of gold, but it is still special.
 That’s because it’s the first LFP battery to be designed to work with an 800 volt charging system.

-Quick reminder - LFP batteries are cheaper to produce and don’t contain any cobalt, so they’re more environmentally friendly than standard lithium ion packs.
-They’re also more robust and can handle more charge cycles.
+Quick reminder - LFP batteries are cheaper to produce and don’t contain any cobalt, so they’re more environmentally friendly than standard lithium ion NMC packs.
+You can read more about the pros and cons of LFP and NMC batteries in our explainer.

 Charging is where the 7GT really stands out from the competition.
 It comes with a peak DC charging of 480kW.
 Yes, 480kW.
 And that’s for both batteries - so even if you choose the smaller pack, you’ll still get insane charging speeds.

-Oh, and just to complete the picture, it can charge at 22kW on an AC connection AND has Vehicle to Load as standard.
+Oh, and just to complete the picture, it can charge at 22kW on an AC connection AND has vehicle-to-load (V2L) as standard.

 Practicality and boot space